lsds/CubicleOS/README.md

 LD_LIBRARY_PATH=./sqlite unbuffer ./loader sqlite --size 100 -mmap 0 --stats testing | ts -s '%M:%.S'
 ```

+you can use `sqlite3` and `sqlite4`, they deploy different number of cubicles.

 ## Some configuration opetions

 There are several options that you can add by changing Makefile or loader.c: